 This is an integrated conceptual course which includes all levels of biological organization with the principles of origin, development, genetics, diversity, behavior, and energetics.
 Laboratory exercises supplement the lecture material.
 Prerequisite: Completion of Learning Support and high school or college chemistry.
-Offered: All semesters.
 Cannot be used with BIOL 1110 to satisfy Area D.